-Natalie is an expert in the field of ageing and imprisonment, an area she has been researching since she was an undergraduate.
+Natalie is an expert in the field of sexual offending and sex offender management.

 Mann, N., Devendran, P. & Lundrigan, S. (2018).
 Policing in a time of austerity: Understanding the public protection paradox through qualitative interviews with police monitoring officers.
 Policing: A Journal of Policy and Practice.